100 Magnificent And Royal Rajput Surnames, With Meanings

 Rajputs are divided into several significant subgroups known as ‘vansh,’ a subset of the super-division ‘jati.’
 The Rajput is typically split into three main ‘vansh’ – Suryavanshi implies lineage from the solar deity Surya, Chandravanshi from the moon deity Chandra, and Agnivanshi from the fire deity Agni.
 These ‘vansh’ outlines claimed descent from various sources.
 Udayvanshi, Rajvanshi, and Rishivanshi are instances of other ‘vansh.’

 Rajputs have been associated with Indian history for a long time.
 Several Indian rulers belong to this clan, and they are mostly based in the western and northern parts of the nation.
 They were known for their loyalty and courage.
-These royal Rajput surnames have diverse origins and roots in several Indian languages.
+These royal Rajput surnames are some of the most notable Indian last names, featuring diverse origins and roots in several Indian languages.
 Surnames such as Jodha, Rathore, Rao, and Deshmukh are popular around the globe.
 Also, each surname has a profound meaning and has remained unchanged for generations, depicting the rich history and culture of the community.

 Infographic: Royal Rajput Surnames